 Clinical Trials

-As a dedicated provider of proton therapy, ProCure is always looking for ways to improve the lives of our patients with cancer.
+As a dedicated provider of proton therapy, ProCure is always looking to improve the lives of patients with cancer.
 Our team has made a commitment to participate in clinical trials to further our knowledge of the benefits of proton therapy in treating many tumor types.
-In addition, ProCure continues to pioneer advancements in the use of proton therapy for treating cancer and other diseases.
+With this participation, we continue to pioneer advancements in the use of proton therapy for treating cancer and other diseases.

 What Are Clinical Trials?